parth-p29/YearView/README.md

 This is how a user can upload pictures and view the certain pictures they added in a specific month

-- Each image is connected to a secure key, ensuring safe image upload and retrieval
+- Each image is connected to a secure key, ensuring safe image upload, retrieval and deletion
 - Images can be uploaded in bulk thus, saving time when having to save large amounts of pictures
 - Users can look back upon the months and see what they did in each one to retain fond memories
 - The color of the month gets brighter depending on the amount of images uploaded